-Croatia is home to some incredible national parks, some particularly known for waterfalls.
-Plitvice Lakes National Park, a UNESCO World Heritage site, is probably the most famous of these.
-A smaller park, Krka National Park, is arguably a more accessible version of a park filled with waterfalls.
+The smaller Krka National Park is arguably a more accessible version of a reserve filled with waterfalls.
 During our recent stay in Split, Croatia, we decided to check out what Krka had to offer.
 From what we understand, the park has some of the best waterfalls in Europe.

 How to get to Krka National Park